theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 - VillainController: Directs VillainDAO to manipulate data
 - UserController: Directs UserDAO to manipulate data
 - PictureController: Directs PictureDAO to manipulate data

+Manages the interaction between the View and Model tiers, processing user requests, executing business logic, and returning data.
+Controllers like VillainController and UserController facilitate these interactions.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View